Northern Lights in Iceland - When & Where To See the Aurora

 Boat tours like that one take you out to sea, far from any light pollution, and offer you a fantastic opportunity for a sighting.
 They are very convenient and head straight out to Faxafloi Bay from the Reykjavik harbor.

-You won’t have to travel far from the port to be clear of city lights to catch a sighting.
+You won’t have to travel far from the port to be clear of city lights and catch a sighting.
 While you won’t have the same mobility as a standard bus or super jeep tour, you’ll have a more unique experience.

 Photo from Amazing 2-Hour Northern Lights Cruise with Pick-Up from Reykjavik